metacpan/metacpan-cpan-extracted/distros/A/Acme-Glue/README.md

 # SNIPPETS

-Here are the snippets that accompany the photo project
+Here are the snippets that may accompany the photo project

 ## LEEJO (transform.pl)